RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The Sermon on the Mount is recorded in the gospel of Matthew Similar teaching can also be found in Luke’s gospel.
 Both gospel accounts record this teaching as occurring early in Jesus’ public ministry.
 It contains some of his best-known teaching and instruction for living.

 Some people regard the Sermon on the Mount as “Jesus’ manifesto”.
-It is often summarised as “Do to others what you would have them do to you.”
-Much of what Jesus taught here is about personal relationships and how people behave towards one another.
+It is often summarised as the Golden Rule: 'Do to others what you would have them do to you.'

 There is some discussion about whether Jesus said all of these sayings at the same time.
 Some scholars think that they were just remembered and put together as one sermon by the early Church.